 writing songs for unseen warhol films

-From his managing of the Velvet Underground to his iconic sleeve designs for the Rolling Stones, Andy Warhol's mark upon popular music has been undeniably huge.
-Roxy Music, David Bowie, Talking Heads and pretty much every New York art band since the late 1960s have felt his influence in some way.
+From managing the Velvet Underground to designing iconic sleeves for the Rolling Stones, Andy Warhol's mark upon popular music has been undeniably huge.
+Roxy Music, David Bowie, Talking Heads, and pretty much every New York art band since the late 1960s has felt his influence in some way.
 And now that influence is set to be repaid in a special performance taking place at London's Barbican this evening.

-Originally commissioned for The Andy Warhol Museum's 20th anniversary in 2014, Exposed: Songs for Unseen Warhol Films takes fifteen of the artist's recently digitised short films and gives them newly-composed live scores.
-Performed by an eclectic lineup of New York-based artists - including Tom Verlaine (Television), Martin Rev (Suicide), Eleanor Friedberger (The Fiery Furnaces) and guest music curator Dean Wareham (Galaxie 500, Luna) - they are a revealing snapshot of the artist's New York, intimate portraits of superstars and luminaries, soundtracked by the musicians that embody the scene.
+Originally commissioned for The Andy Warhol Museum's 20th anniversary in 2014, Exposed: Songs for Unseen Warhol Films takes fifteen of the artist's recently digitized short films and gives them newly-composed live scores.
+Performed by an eclectic lineup of New York-based artists -- including Tom Verlaine (Television), Martin Rev (Suicide), Eleanor Friedberger (The Fiery Furnaces) and guest music curator Dean Wareham (Galaxie 500, Luna) -- they are a revealing snapshot of the artist's New York, intimate portraits of superstars and luminaries, soundtracked by the musicians that embody the scene.

 What attracted you to taking part in the project?